Spring Garden Revival

 Watertown Conservation Commission Requirements for Edging Near Protected Areas

 Edging near wetlands, vernal pools, streams, rivers, or ponds in Watertown is regulated under the Wetlands Protection Act (M.G.L. c.
 131, § 40).
-Permits such as a Notice of Intent (NOI) or Request for Determination of Applicability (RDA) are required for work within 25-100 feet of protected resources.
-Environmental protection measures include safeguarding mature tree root systems and using non-toxic materials near water bodies.
-Erosion control, such as silt fences or straw wattles, is necessary for immediate stabilization.
-Seasonal restrictions may apply during wildlife breeding (March–August) and vernal pool activity (March–June).
-Coordination with the Mass Division of Fisheries & Wildlife is recommended.
+Permits such as a Notice of Intent (NOI) or Request for Determination of Applicability (RDA) may be required.
+Buffer zones range from 25-100 feet depending on proximity to protected resources.
+Use non-toxic materials near water bodies and protect root systems of mature trees.
+Erosion control measures, like silt fences or straw wattles, should be installed where needed, and immediate stabilization is required.
+Seasonal restrictions may apply during wildlife breeding (March-August) and vernal pool activity (March-June).

 Watertown Conservation Commission